scala/scala3/docs/_docs/reference/other-new-features/experimental-defs.md

    </details>

-6. Any code compiled using a [_Nightly_](https://search.maven.org/artifact/org.scala-lang/scala3-compiler_3) or _Snapshot_ version of the compiler is considered to be in an experimental scope.
-Can use the `-Yno-experimental` compiler flag to disable it and run as a proper release.

-7. An experimental language feature is imported in at the package level.
+6. An experimental language feature is imported in at the package level.
 All top-level definitions will be marked as `@experimental`.

 In any other situation, a reference to an experimental definition will cause a compilation error.